 We also provide motorcycle and speciality key cutting for manufacturers like: Yamaha, Harley Davidson, Kawasaki, John Deere, Kubota, Bobcat, Callaway, Freightliner, Navistar, Peterbilt, Polaris, Ram, Western Star, Daihatsu, SkiDoo, Artic Cat, Cessna, Bayliner and Evanride.

 For fast and easy replacement of your lost or stolen car keys, or if you just want an extra set of keys for peace of mind, we are open 8am-5pm Monday to Friday at our Collingwood location.
-We are also available 24 hours a day, 7 days a week for emergency call-out situations.
-Call us at 705-445-5318.

 Our services include: